 Damages Were Over Your Coverage Amount

-It’s important to carefully assess your needs before selecting a certain coverage amount so that when the time comes to file a claim, you’ll receive enough money to cover the cost of damages.
+It’s important to carefully assess your needs before selecting a coverage amount so that when the time comes to file a claim, you’ll receive enough money to cover the cost of damages.

 You Lied On Your Application